mozilla/mozmill-ci/README.md

     ./start.sh

 Once Jenkins has been fully started, open `http://localhost:8080/` via your web browser.
-Open the `+admin` view and execute the `get_mozmill-environments` job once.
-It will download the files for the currently supported Mozmill environment and archives them as artifacts for all processing nodes.
+Open the `+admin` view and execute all of the listed jobs once.

 Now you can start the Pulse consumer which pushes requests for jobs through the Jenkins API to the master: